S. R. Crockett: Life and work

-Crockett was one of the new breed of professional writers emerging in the late 19th century whose work was written for the emerging popular 'mass market' readership.
-As one of the foremost celebrity authors, he divided literary critics both his own time and subsequently.
-His fellow late-nineteenth-century novelist George Gissing for instance found his novel The Raiders "wearisome".
-His early work was dismissed by some contemporary critics as Kailyard and it was a label that has proved hard to shift.
+Crockett was one of the new breed of professional writers emerging in the late 19th century whose work was written for the emerging popular "mass market" readership.
+As one of the foremost celebrity authors, he divided literary critics both in his own time and subsequently.
+His fellow late-nineteenth-century novelist George Gissing, for instance, found his novel The Raiders "wearisome".
+His early work was dismissed by some contemporary critics as Kailyard, and it was a label that has proved hard to shift.
 The stigma associated with it has seen his work overlooked for many years.
 A reappraisal of the nebulous connection with Kailyard is beginning to be acknowledged, as evidenced by a re-appraisal of the whole Kailyard concept by writers such as Andrew Nash.
-The mid-20th century view that his later work was 'over-prolific and feebly sentimental is now being challenged.
+The mid-20th century view that his later work was "over-prolific and feebly sentimental" is now being challenged.
 His work is much less easy to categorise than such simplification suggests, not least because it is so extensive.
-Most broadly it falls into an historical adventure romance genre.
+Most broadly, it falls into an historical adventure romance genre.
 However, he also wrote of contemporary issues, largely from a rural perspective.
 He championed the rural working classes and was outspoken against all forms of hierarchy.
 While many of his stories are set in rural Galloway, there are also stories set in Edinburgh, Scotland, England, France, Spain, and further abroad.

 In the late 1890s he was commissioned to write many introductions (including Blackwood's 1895 edition of John Galt) and, for children, versions of Sir Walter Scott stories (Red Cap Tales and Red Cap Adventures).
 He wrote nonfiction as well, including a booklet published by the London camera manufacturer, Newman & Guardia, in 1900, comparing cameras favourably to pen and pencil and explaining how he encountered the N and G advertisement.
-This led to the publications of a nonfiction work The Adventurer in Spain (1903).
-His non fiction work Raiderland (1904) takes the reader into the Galloway of his youth.
+This led to the publications of a nonfiction work, The Adventurer in Spain (1903), which he illustrated along with Gordon Browne.
+His nonfiction work Raiderland (1904) takes the reader into the Galloway of his youth.
 He was an early adopter of the typewriter.
 His novel Vida (1908) first serialised in The People's Friend in 1907, features what is arguably the first car chase in fiction.

 In his youth, he was a mountaineer and had an interest in astronomy.

-Crockett died in Tarascon, France on 16 April 1914 and was buried at Balmaghie Kirk on April 24 that year.
+Crockett died in Tarascon, France, on 16 April 1914, and was buried at Balmaghie Kirk on April 24 that year.
 A memorial to him was erected in Laurieston by public subscription in 1932.
 Queen Elizabeth (later the Queen Mother) was a benefactor.

 Most of Crockett's work is now back in print.

-In 2014 Ayton Publishing Limited published the 32 volume Galloway Collection, in time for the centenary of his death.
+In 2014 Ayton Publishing Limited published the 32-volume Galloway Collection, in time for the centenary of his death.